gotsysdba/oci-arch-apex-ords/README.md

 TF_VAR_user_ocid=ocid1.user....ewc5a
 ```

-It is recommended to have multiple workspaces of the VCS repository for each sized deployment due to tfstate files.
+It is recommended to utilise [Terraform Workspaces](https://www.terraform.io/docs/language/state/workspaces.html) for each sized deployment due to tfstate files.

 #### **Install Terraform**
 Instructions on installing Terraform are [here](https://www.terraform.io/intro/getting-started/install.html).
 The manual, pre-compiled binary installation is, by far, the easiest and quickest way to start using Terraform.